kittynugget/Test-Documentation/docs/Chapter1.md

 ![unnamed](https://user-images.githubusercontent.com/77072787/133002427-7aa061ac-c1ed-4c3f-8037-d204a75bd726.png)

-The main options are:
+**The main options are:

-Open, allows to open a REZ file
+* Open: allows to open a REZ file

-Import, different formats are supported and described in depth later on.
+* Import: different formats are supported and described in depth later on.

-Help, opens the portal to our help resources
+* Help: opens the portal to our help resources

-The language option lets you choose different languages supported by Rezonator.
+* The language option lets you choose different languages supported by Rezonator.

 ### 1.2	Select a user interface language